wilkie/blog/posts/conference_diversity.md

 It is a very dangerous proposition to suggest that the conversations on Twitter that indeed led to the demise of the conference should have been suppressed.
 To say such a thing, and it has [been said](https://gist.github.com/4106776), would be tantamount to suggesting that the value of holding the conference surpasses the value of an expression of equal rights.
-It would be as though the conference as it stood would be better than the ideal function of such a venue to provide an fair and equal platform for being heard.
+It would be as though the conference as it stood would be better than the ideal function of such a venue to provide a fair and equal platform for being heard.
 Certainly a venue of communication that fails to provide equal voice is devalued over that voice?

 Let's look at the math.
 The likelihood that a selection process that is blind to gender would select certain combinations of men and women